awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

    Choose **New service role**, and in **Role Name**, enter the name for your new service role\.

-   Choose **Existing service role**, and then choose AWS CodePipeline service role you created or identified as part of this topic's prerequisites\.
+   Choose **Existing service role**, and then choose CodePipeline service role you created or identified as part of this topic's prerequisites\.

 1. For **Artifact store**, do one of the following:
    + Choose **Default location** to use the default artifact store, such as the Amazon S3 artifact bucket designated as the default, for your pipeline in the region you have selected for your pipeline\.